Oliver Berger | Mon, 02 Jul 2018

 Vendor: Cloud Conformity

 Cloud Conformity focuses primarily on security but provides broad and useful insights for cost visibility.
-They have an interesting and compelling model in that they take AWS best practises and map your environment against those key recommendations.
+They have an interesting and compelling model in that they take AWS best practices and map your environment against those key recommendations.

 Cloudwiry also makes recommendations for changes that users can make to their environments for cost optimization.